 In all these cases, the landlord must have honest intent, without ulterior motive (e.g., a motive of raising the rent).
 Below are the just causes summarized; for the legal wording get the rent control ordinance and see §37.9(a).

 Tenants who are evicted for the "no-fault" causes capital improvements, demolition, owner move-in, or substantial rehabilitation have a right to a relocation payment of (from 3/1/14-2/28/15) $5,261 per tenant up to a maximum of $15,783 per household and $3,508 additional for tenants who are senior, disabled or have children, except a household evicted for less than 20 days is limited to $286/day adjusted for inflation.
-Tenants evicted for the Ellis Act have a right to the larger of the relocation payment of (from 3/1/14-2/28/15) $5,265.10 up to a maximum of $15,795.27 per household and $3,510.06 additional for tenants who are senior or disabled, or the Rental Payment Differential for 2 years.
-The Rental Payment Differential can be calculated using a table from the Rent Board.
+Tenants evicted for the Ellis Act have a right a relocation payment of (from 3/1/14-2/28/15) $5,265.10 up to a maximum of $15,795.27 per household and $3,510.06 additional for tenants who are senior or disabled.
+The Rental Payment Differential has been overruled.